Check if you have to pay a debt

 - you (or if it’s a joint debt, anyone you owe the money with), haven’t made any payments towards the debt

-- you, or someone representing you, haven’t written to the creditor saying the debt’s yours
+- you, or someone representing you, have not written to the creditor saying the debt’s yours

-- the creditor hasn’t gone to court for the debt
+- the creditor has not gone to court for the debt.

 Check the date that you last made a payment to find out if your debt is within the time limit.
 If you know your debt is still well within the time limit and hasn't been extinguished because the time limit has run out, you should make sure you've collected information about all of your debts.